joyyyq/Books/202011_BigDebtCrisis.md

 While this balance is partially made via trade adjustments, it is typically more determined by capital flows, so it primarily comes when the central bank succeeds in making it desireable to hold the currency again, and secondarily when spending and imports have fallen sufficiently to bring about an adjustment in the balance of payments.

-While most people, including most policy makers, think that the bets thing they can do is defend the currency during the currency defense phase, actually the opposite is true, becaue a currency level a. that is good for the trade balance, b. that produces a positive total return, and that c. has an interest rate that is appropriate for domestic conditions, is a low one.
+While most people, including most policy makers, think that the best thing they can do is defend the currency during the currency defense phase, actually the opposite is true, because a currency level a. that is good for the trade balance, b. that produces a positive total return, and that c. has an interest rate that is appropriate for domestic conditions, is a low one.

 As explained earlier, the best way to bring that about is to let the currency depreciate sharply and quickly.
 In other words, the best way to ensure that investors expect positive total returns going forward at a relatively low real interest rate (which is what the weak domestic conditions need) is to depreciate the currency enough.11 Both the balance